LedFx/LedFx/docs/README.rst

 making changes, you must build the documentation.
 To build the LedFx documentation follow the steps outlined below:

-We have now migrated document dependancy management and build to poetry based.
+We have now migrated document dependancy management and build to uv based.

 Building should be the same for all platforms.
-These instructions assume you already have a poetry environment setup, as per normal development.
+These instructions assume you already have uv installed, as per normal development.

 The docs dependancies are managed in the `pyproject.toml` file.
 To install the docs dependancies, run the following command:

 .. code:: console

-    $ poetry install --only docs
+    $ uv install --only docs

 To build the documentation, run the following commands